Last Updated 17 August 2021

 - unsolicited demands or requests for sexual favours or the offer of money for sex

-- remarks with sexual connotations addressed to a person (e.g. offers of marriage, comments about the size of a person’s breasts and questions about a person’s sex life)
+- remarks with sexual connotations addressed to a person (e.g. offers of marriage, comments about the size of a person’s breasts or genitals, and questions about a person’s sex life)

 - other unwelcome conduct of a sexual nature, such as showing pornographic videos, websites or photographs and the exposure of a person’s sexual organs.